jennie6151/travel-site/README.md

 * Find tourist attractions
 * Find accommodation
 * Find bars and restaurants
-* I also added travel as a filter option as I felt this was an essential feature on a travel site.
+* I also added travel as a filter option as I felt this was an enhancing feature on a travel site.

 ### How does it work?
-This website uses the **Google Maps api** and the **Google Places api** allowing users to search for a holiday destination.
+This website uses the **Google Maps api** and the **Google Places api** allowing users to search for their travel needs.

 The site uses plain **HTML** and **CSS** to route users to search and filter destinations which, depending on their search style, controls which **JavaScript** to execute.